How to Start an Internet Pharmacy Startup Like Capsule?

 If we conclude, Capsule has become a unicorn pharmacy startup just because of the peace of mind it provides to its users and its plan to build a healthcare super app or platform.

-Why do a few internet pharmacy startups fail?
+Why do a few digital pharmacy startups fail?

-Not every pharmacy startup that manages to raise millions is able to dominate the market for a long period for one or many reasons.
+Not every pharmacy startup that manages to raise millions can dominate the market for a long period for one or many reasons.

 • Poor technology platform

-Be it a mobile app, web app or even a website of a pharmacy startup, it acts as the only medium of interaction between consumers and startup.
+Be it a mobile app, web app, or even a website of a pharmacy startup, it acts as the only medium of interaction between consumers and startups.

 So, if it lacks some useful features or has bad UI/UX which either confuses or irritates the users, they start looking for alternatives.